hashicorp-education/consul-vm-sandbox/README.md

 -------------------------------------------------------------------------

-This is a 3-node Consul communiy edition datacenter running in a Docker environment.
+This is a 3-node Consul community edition datacenter running in a Docker environment.

 Alongside the server nodes 4 client nodes are also added to the datacenter.
 The nodes are running HashiCups, a demo web application.